Last Updated: November 6, 2017

 If you do not want to receive email, postal mail, telephone calls from us in the future, or if you do not want us to share your contact information in the manner described above, please provide us with your exact name, email and postal addresses, phone and fax numbers and, if appropriate, ADA membership number to firstname.lastname@example.org.
 It may take up to four weeks for your opt out to become effective.
 While we will continue to share information we maintain about you with our service providers, subsidiary and affiliates, and with state and local dental societies, we will take reasonable steps to ensure that any other specific contact information you so identify is removed from lists we share with other organizations.
 We have instituted opt-out capabilities to help you avoid receiving unwanted commercial email messages from the ADA.
 ADA will honor such requests within ten business days.

-On request we may provide site visitors with access to information that they submitted via ADA.org, such as certain transaction information (e.g., dates on which users made purchases, amounts and types of purchases), communications that the visitor has directed to our site (e.g., emails, user inquiries), and contact information (e.g., name, address, phone number).
+On request we may provide you with access to information that you submitted via ADA.org, such as certain transaction information (e.g., dates on which users made purchases, amounts and types of purchases), communications that you has directed to our site (e.g., emails, user inquiries), and contact information (e.g., name, address, phone number).

 On request we may also offer the ability to have inaccuracies corrected in contact information, financial information, unique identifiers, transaction information and certain other data.

-You may also contact us at msc.ada.org if you believe your information is being used improperly.
+You may also contact us at email@example.com if you believe your information is being used improperly.